ichoukou/OuyeXie.github.io/Developing/Java/Guice.md

  - [Google Guice](https://w.888.com/bin/view/PeopleExperience/SDECurriculum/Guice/)
     -  Amazon has recently (2016) moved towards having Guice as the default framework for new projects.
         - https://code.888.com/packages/GuiceJunitTestRunner/trees/GuiceJunitTestRunner-1.1
+    - Once you have all your classes wired together, there will be a top-level Class where they need to be Injected into.
+In Coral, these are the Activities, in ARest, these are Resources.
+Activities/Resources are not managed by Guice, as they must be instantiated in response to API calls.
+There are multiple ways to wire up the Guice-managed instances of Dependencies to these top-level Classes